April 2019 Update:

 - There is not concern given to having the Moon apply to such and such house lord of such and such topic.
 Strengthening the topic itself actually pertains to natural significators (see below).

 Importantly, we see more of an emphasis on generally strengthening the planet that signifies the matter in Dorothean electional astrology.
 This is in contrast with the preoccupation with connecting the lord of the first and the Moon to the lord of the relevant house.
-That approach became prominent in the Middle Ages and is still dominant today.
+That approach became prominent in the late Middle Ages and is still dominant today.

 Staking the Benefics